NikitaSarkar/DynamicViews/README.md

 This app creates dynamic views using JSON Array.

 There are two screens in the app.
-The 1st screen will have an Add Button and a Total Reports count.
+The 1st screen has an Add Button and a Total Reports count.
 Total reports will be zero initially as you haven't added any reports.